 Million hectares / Percentage (%)

-Extent is based on the following site designations - Areas of Special Scientific Interest, Sites of Special Scientific Interest, National Nature Reserves, Marine Conservation Zones, Nature Conservation Marine Protected Areas, Ramsar Sites, Special Areas of Conservation (including candidate Special Areas of Conservation and Sites of Community Importance), Special Protection Areas, Areas of Outstanding Natural Beauty, National Scenic Areas, National Parks.
+Marine protected areas consist of the following site designations - Areas of Special Scientific Interest, Sites of Special Scientific Interest, Marine Conservation Zones, Nature Conservation Marine Protected Areas, Ramsar Sites, Special Areas of Conservation (including candidate Special Areas of Conservation and Sites of Community Importance), and Special Protection Areas.

-No calculations on the source data were required.
-See C1.
+See the UKBI 2021 C1 - Technical Background Document on C1.
 Protected Areas for more information on methodology.